Photo Credit: GoodFridayQuotes2015.com

 It was a day like no other day in history.
 For years we lived in countries where Christianity was a minority religion.
-While the few of us passed this week in reflection and wonder, it was, of course, just another week for most of our friends and colleagues.
+The few Christians in those places passed this week in reflection and wonder.
+It was, of course, just another week for most of our friends and colleagues.
 Easter had its name – Eid Al-Qiyama (“Feast of Resurrection”) – but Good Friday was shrouded in the ordinary.
 For Jesus and all who have experienced life through his teaching and example, this day was and is wholly extraordinary.

 The outcome of all the wrangling between the Jewish and Roman officials was an unwarranted, undeserved death sentence.
 Execution by crucifixion.
 Pilate even washed his hands of the matter, literally, declaring Jesus innocent but still consenting to the death sentence.
 He didn’t know then but the “blood” he tried to wash of his hands was truly innocent.
 Still, it wasn’t Pilate who put Jesus on that cross, nor was it Caiaphas, head of the Sanhedrin.
 Not a Roman, nor a Jew.

 Jesus’ death, that day, was an outworking of a divine plan.
 We cannot begin to understand the holiness of the Father, the resolve of His Son, or the steadfastness of the Spirit.
 This three-in-one God orchestrated a path for us, His fallen and broken people, to be restored to Him.
-That we, though wrecked by sin, can be whole again and one in Him, in that unity of Father, Son, Holy Spirit (John 17:21) is a miracle of grace.
+We, though wrecked by sin, can be whole again and one in Him, in that unity of Father, Son, Holy Spirit (John 17:21).
+It is a miracle of grace.